Getting ready for back-to-school

 on a tight budget

 School supplies, new clothes and shoes, extracurricular activities, day care, transit passes, parking – going back to school is expensive.
-This year especially, with the significant increase in the cost of fuel and food and talk of a recession by numerous experts, many people are wondering how they’ll manage to cover all these costs.
+And since all of your bills have increased in recent years, you may be unsure if you can absorb all of these costs.
 Obviously, the best approach would have been to plan for back-to-school in your annual budget.
 Setting money aside throughout the year helps avoid unpleasant surprises.
-If you don’t have a budget or didn’t adjust it for inflation, it’s time to see how much you’re going to need for back-to-school.
-You’ll have to be creative this year to reduce your bill.
-Here are some tips to help you do just that.
+However, if you don’t have a budget or didn’t adjust it for inflation, it’s time to see how much you’ll need for back-to-school.

 Reuse last year’s supplies and clothes

-Whether it’s for you or your children, there’s no need to keep looking for something new.
+Whether it’s for you or your children, you don’t always need to have new things.
 School supplies in good condition can be reused and save you money.
+You should be aware that, each year, the Quebec government pays a supplement for the purchase of school supplies.
+You should have received it.
 The same goes for clothes: check to see if your wardrobe or your child’s is still in good shape and reuse last year’s outfits.
-If you have children of different ages, sort through school supplies and clothes and pass on what one child no longer needs to another one.

-Big-box stores and drug stores always have back-to-school sales.
-You can get an idea about prices by going through the flyers.
-Go for the house brands.
-Check out the stores’ websites, you often find good deals.
+Big-box stores and pharmacies generally have back-to-school sales.
+You’ll have a better idea of the cost if you check out their flyers.
+You should also opt for own-brand items.
+If you browse the stores’ websites, you can often find good deals.
 Lastly, consider redeeming your loyalty program reward points for your purchases.

 Avoid bulk purchases

 You often get the impression you’re saving by buying in large quantities.
-But if the items never get used, these purchases will not pay off.
+However, if you don’t use the items, these purchases will not pay off.

 Make the whole family aware of the cost of living

 Take this opportunity to make your children aware of waste and the upside of being a smart consumer.
-Get them involved in your shopping, insist on the importance of sticking to the school supply list (and not buying the trendiest items) and your budget.
-By talking about these key issues when your children are young, you’re helping them develop sound financial habits.
+Get them involved in your shopping trips.
+Emphasize the importance of sticking to the school supply list (and not buying the trendiest items).
+You can also teach them how to stick to a budget.
+By talking about these key issues when your children are young, you’ll help them to develop sound financial habits.

-When it comes to teens and young adults, teach them how to make a monthly budget.
+As for your teens and young adults, teach them how to make a monthly budget.
 How much do their sports activities cost?
 What about going to the movies or restaurants?
 Their purchases?
-If their expenses are high enough, could they consider getting a part-time job?
-All businesses are looking for staff in these times of worker shortage.
+If their spending is high, could they consider taking a part-time job?
 Working a few hours a week can be very educational for a young person and help them build a resume while gradually achieving financial independence.

+In short, the beginning of the school year is a bit like January: it’s time for everyone to make new resolutions and take charge of their lives!
 If you need help getting your finances in order, don’t put it off.
 Make an appointment with our financial recovery counsellors and licensed insolvency trustees.
-They are available to help you find a solution to your situation.
+They’re here to help you and find solutions to your situation.

 Meet with one of our counsellors for free